nerc-project/nerc-docs/docs/openstack/openstack-cli/launch-a-VM-using-openstack-CLI.md

   openstack server add floating ip my-vm 169.144.107.154
 ```

-Use the following command to verify whether floating IP is assigned to the VM
+Use the following command to verify whether Floating IP is assigned to the VM
 or not:

 ```sh